bodo-ai/PyDough/documentation/dsl.md

 Certain PyDough operations, such as specific filters, can cause plural data to become singular.
 In this case, PyDough will still ban the plural data from being treated as singular unless the `.SINGULAR()` modifier is used to tell PyDough that the data should be treated as singular.
 It is very important that this only be used if the user is certain that the data will be singular, since otherwise it can result in undefined behavior when the PyDough code is executed.

-**Good Example #1**: Accesses the package cost of the most recent package ordered by each person.
+**Good Example #1**: Access the package cost of the most recent package ordered by each person.
 This is valid because even though `.packages` is plural, the filter done on it will ensure that there is only one record for each record of `People`, so `.SINGULAR()` is valid.

 ```py
 %%pydough